Magnesium for Muscle Recovery: How It Works & How to Use It

 2. Reducing Muscle Inflammation

 When we talk about magnesium and muscle soreness, this anti-inflammatory effect is a key part of the equation, letting your body focus on rebuilding, not just reacting.
-So, if you're looking to diminish that post-workout burn, consider the power of magnesium supplements for muscle recovery to gently soothe the body's natural response to stress.
+So if you're looking to diminish that post-workout burn, consider the power of magnesium supplements for muscle recovery to gently soothe your body's natural response to stress.

 3. Improving Blood Flow and Nutrient Delivery